-Fund name KKR Credit Opportunities Portfolio

-Structure Unlisted, 1940 Act registered, closed-end interval fund

-Fund inception February 28, 2020

-Subscriptions Daily subscriptions at NAV 1

-Shareholder liquidity Quarterly repurchase offers of 10% of the Fund's outstanding shares at NAV 2

-Management fee 1.30% on Managed Assets 3

-Performance fee None

-Distributions Daily accrual with monthly payments 4

-Leverage Maximum 33.33% of Managed Assets ^{3,4}
+KKR Credit Opportunities Portfolio Fund name Unlisted, 1940 Act registered, closed-end interval fund Structure Fund inception February 28, 2020 Daily subscriptions at NAV Subscriptions Quarterly repurchase offers of 10% of the Fund's outstanding shares at NAV Shareholder liquidity 1.30% on Managed Assets Management fee Performance fee None Daily accrual with monthly payments Distributions Maximum 33.33% of Managed Assets Leverage Form 1099-DIV Tax reporting

-Tax reporting Form 1099-DIV
+Class T Shares Class U Shares Class I Shares Class D Shares

+KCOTX KCOUX KCOPX KCODX

+6/1/2020 9/1/2020 2/28/2020 2/1/2022

+\$10,000 \$10,000 \$1,000,000 \$10,000

+Up to 2% - - None

+0.75% 0.75% - 0.25%

-Class T Shares Class U Shares Class I Shares Class D Shares Ticker КСОТХ KCOUX КСОРХ KCODX Inception 6/1/2020 9/1/2020 2/28/2020 2/1/2022 Minimum initial investment \$10,000 \$10,000 \$1,000,000 \$10,000 Upfront commission 5 Up to 2% - - None Distribution & servicing fee 6 0.75% 0.75% - 0.25%
+KCOTX 6/1/2020 \$10,000 Up to 2% KCOTX KCOUX 6/1/2020 9/1/2020 \$10,000 \$10,000 Up to 2% - KCOTX KCOUX KCOPX 6/1/2020 9/1/2020 2/28/2020 \$10,000 \$10,000 \$1,000,000 Up to 2% - -

 Note: Certain terms of the Fund are highlighted above.
 This summary is qualified in its entirety by the more detailed information contained in the applicable Fund's prospectus, as applicable, and related documentation, all of which should be reviewed carefully and contain additional terms to those included in this summary.
 These terms are subject to change.
 (1) Certain selling agents may elect to offer subscriptions on a monthly basis.
-A contingent deferred sales charge of 1.00% may be fore the first day of the more detailed in the summary.
-These terms are subject to change.
-(2) Limited liquidity is provided to shareholders only through the Fund's quarterly repurchase offers for no less than 10% and no more than 25% of the Fund's shares outstanding at net asset value.
+A contingent deferred sales charge of 1.00% may be the sussessed on Class T Shares investments over \$250,000 without a sales charge if they are repurchased before the first day of the month of the one-year anniversary of the purchase.
+(2) Limited liquidity is provided to shares oldstanding at net asset value.
 There is no guarantee that an investor will be able to sell all the shares that the investor desires to sell in the repurchase offer.
 Due to these restrictions, an investor should consider an investment in the Fund to be of limited liquidity representation.
-(3) "Managed Assets" defined as the fund's total assets (including any assets attributable to borrowing or investment purposes).
-(4) Use of leverage creates an opportunity for increased income and return for Shareholders but, at the same time, creates risks, including the likelihood of greater volatility in the NAV and market price of, and distributions on, the Shares.
-Increases and decreases in the value of the Fund's Shareholders.
-There can be no assurance that the Fund will use leverage or that its leveraging strategy will be successful during any period in which it is employed.
-(5) Class T Shares are sold subject to a maximum sales load of up to 2.00% of the offering price; however, purchases of Class T Shares are sold adiscount.
-See "Purchase of Shares-Sales Loads."
-(6) Class I Sharesholder Servicing Fee or Distribution fee.
+(3) "Managed Assets" defined as the fund's accrued liabilities (other than liabilities representing borrowings for investment purposes).
+(4) There is no assurance monthly distribution paid by the fund will be maintained at the targeted level or paid at all.
+Current distribution rate is expressed as a percentage equal to the projected annualized distribution amount (which is calculated by annualizing the current cash distribution per share, without compounding), divided by the current NAV.
+The current distribution rate shown may be rounded and may vary from the actual amount paid.
+Distributions may be comprised of ordinary income, net capital gians, and/or a return of capital (ROC) of your investment in the fund.
+The current distribution rate does not include, and is not expected to result in, a return of capital (ROC).
+(5) Class T Shares are sold subject to a maximum sales load of up to 2.00% of the offering price; however, purchases of Class T Shares may be eligible for a sales load discount.
+See "Purchase of Shares-Sale

-SECTION 04 Credit Market Overview
+Credit Market Overview